Morava Airport: Civilian conversion efforts

 Plans for converting the airbase to a civilian airport have been around since 2001, but it took until 2008 for the first step towards doing so to be taken, when plans were presented for the construction of a new control tower to replace the one destroyed in the NATO bombings in 1999.

 On October 5, 2011, a Jat Airways ATR 72-202 carrying then-president Boris Tadić along with other government officials for a media briefing regarding the recovery effort from the 2010 Kraljevo earthquake touched down at Morava Airport, making it the first airliner to do so.
 Tadić toured the newly built control tower and the new terminal building, the construction of which had begun several months earlier.

-In April 2012, Jat Airways announced plans to introduce regular traffic between Kraljevo and Istanbul, with the terminal building expected to be fully completed in the coming months.
+In April 2012, Jat Airways announced plans to introduce regular flights between Kraljevo and Istanbul, with the terminal building expected to be fully completed in the coming months.
 According to EX-YU Aviation News, part of the Raška District, in which Kraljevo is located, has close historical ties with Turkey and a portion of the local population is expected to use this airport, instead of Pristina, for future flights to Istanbul.
 While the construction was completed on schedule, the service never materialised due to the airport's failure to obtain an operating license for the terminal on time.

 Even though the operating license was eventually granted in 2013, the airport lay dormant until 2015 due to a lack of funds for a planned extension and widening of the runway after plans for a 10 million euro donation from the Turkish government fell through.
 In March of that year, Serbian tennis player Novak Đoković departed for the USA from Morava Airport in a specially organised flight with a stopover in Zurich to participate in the upcoming Indian Wells Open in California, and a few months later plans were floated for the Serbian government to enter into a public–private partnership with an unnamed German company which would serve Morava airport with ten planes flying to Frankfurt and Istanbul.
-This service, however, didn't materialise either, and the opening of the airport was pushed to 2018.
+This service, however, did not materialise either, and the opening of the airport was pushed to 2018.
 To that end, 2016 saw the founding of the state-owned company Airports of Serbia to manage Serbian civilian airport infrastructure, including Morava Airport.
-Low-cost carrier Wizz Air stated in 2017 it was "monitoring developments" at the airport, however the airport runway was only capable of handling smaller turboprop aircraft, and no progress has been made towards its overhaul.
+Low-cost carrier Wizz Air stated in 2017 it was "monitoring developments" at the airport; however, the airport runway was only capable of handling smaller turboprop aircraft, and no progress has been made towards its overhaul.